Skip to main content

 • Overweight healthcare – complement tech with defensive names including Equipment & Service Healthcare names

-• Overweight energy – a focus on LNG names (AI power demand) and refiners
+• Overweight energy – a focus on liquefied natural gas (LNG) names (AI power demand) and refiners

 • Less overweight consumer discretionary – preference for retail, auto dealers and luxury